Hazza' Majali: Personal life

 Majali married Samiha Rfifan al-Majali, the sister of Habis al-Majali.
 Together they had 5 children (3 boys and 2 girls).
 His eldest son, Amjad Hazza' al-Majali, served as the Jordanian Ambassador in Bahrain and Greece, and eventually became Minister of Labor during the government of Ali Abu al-Ragheb.
 His second eldest son, Ayman Hazza' al-Majali, served as Chief of Royal Protocol for King Hussein in the 1990s until the King's death in 1999, and then served as Deputy Prime Minister during the government of Abdelraouf al-Rawabdeh.
 His eldest daughter, Taghrid Hazza' Majali, married Prince Muhammad bin Talal, brother of King Hussein, in 1981.
 His second eldest daughter Zein Hazza' Majali is a businesswoman.
 His youngest son, Hussein Hazza' al-Majali, who graduated from The Citadel, The Military College of South Carolina, served in the Jordanian military and became head of the Royal Guard under King Hussein in the 1990s, Jordan's Ambassador in Bahrain until 2010 the chief of the Jordanian Public Security Department.
 And the minister of Interior Affairs in the government of Abdullah Al Nsour.

 Assassination

 Smoke rising out of the Jordanian Foreign Ministry building after the explosion that killed Prime Minister Hazza' Majali on 29 August 1960.
-The Syrian government was suspected for being responsible.
+The Syrian government was suspected of being responsible.

 Convicts in Majali's assassination hanged, 31 December 1960.

 At around 10:30 am on 29 August 1960, a bomb exploded in Majali's office, killing him and 12 other people including senior officials in the government.